NelsonAlemanMoreno/ConceptArt/README.md

 ### A4 : Hard Surface
 take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design.
 The object must under go an interive concept process to narrow down the best design.
-1. files A4.HardSurface.silo
+1. A4.HardSurface.silo
 2. A4.HardSurface.lineArt
 3. A4.HardSurface.flatValue
 4. A4.HardSurface.render